mindsandthings/Obsidian_Repo/1. Projects/Marbela mystery/Marbela character list.md

 Detective Axl Otl Holmes -
 A starfish - guest with multiple top hats
-Mr. Shramply - museum proprietor
+Mr. Shramply - museum proprietor.
+Stuffy-looking.
 A School of Fish - herring art students there for the food Cyrus - an unhelpful blobfish - grandfather -
 Aria - octopus puzzle-maker's descendant